Updated on February 10, 2022

-The Higher Education Emergency Relief Fund III (HEERF IIII) is authorized by the American Rescue Plan (ARP), Public Law 117-2, signed into law on March 11, 2021, providing $39.6 billion in support to institutions of higher education to serve students and ensure learning continues during the COVID-19 pandemic.
-NEIU allocation: $9m student portion, $11m institutional portion.
-Below are population selection and eligibility parameters for student portion only.
+The Higher Education Emergency Relief Fund III (HEERF IIII) is authorized by the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), 2021 as part of the American Rescue Plan (ARP), Public Law 117-2, signed into law on March 11, 2021, providing $39.6 billion in support to institutions of higher education to serve students and ensure learning continues during the COVID-19 pandemic.
+NEIU allocation: $9 million student portion, $11 million institutional portion.

 Am I eligible for HEERF IIII funding?

 Student Emergency Grants will be awarded to undocumented and international students who were enrolled at the census dates for spring, 2020, summer, 2020, fall, 2020, and spring, 2021.